 Accounting Definitions B - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter B.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms and accounting definitions starting with the Letter B.

 Accounting Definitions B:

 A sum of money owed that is unlikely to be repaid.

 A statement showing the assets and liabilities of a company or institution at a particular time.

 A balloon payment loan agreement is a formalized loan with a final payment that is larger than the regular payment amount.

 Balloon payment loans usually have a lower interest rate than a standard loan to compensate for the larger, final payment.

 Most balloon payment loans have fixed monthly principal and interest payments with a defined payback period.

 Banking consists of two basic operations: 1) receiving money from the general public and 2) investing this money to make a profit.

 The money a bank receives is in the form of deposits, while its investments usually consist of loans and securities on which it earns interest.